 It might occur to you, finally, that it’s not your partner at all.
 It’s nothing either of you have done wrong – it’s marriage itself, or at least the way we perceive it, that lies at the root of the problem.

-When we were, young we believed that you could have freedom or you could have commitment, but you couldn’t have both.
+When we were young, we believed that we could have freedom or we could have commitment, but we couldn’t have both.